 The otherworldly landmark in Utah is perfectly flat and covers 30,000 acres with a layer of salty soil that resembles snow.

-No plants can grow in this salt-laden soil, made of around 90% common table salt, with a crust that is almost five feet think near the centre.
+No plants can grow in this salt-laden soil, made of around 90% common table salt, with a crust almost five feet deep near the centre.

 Bonneville is listed on the National Register of Historic Landmarks for its contribution to land speed racing.

 The Bonneville Speedway near Wendover occupies the western section of the salt flats.

 The 12 by five-mile salt flats contain around 99 million cubic yards of salt!

 Bonneville Salt Flats can be visited as a day trip from Salt Lake City.